 • To tell you about events that the church or other relevant churches or organisations are running which we think may be of interest to you.

-• To maintain the security of our property and premises.
+• To maintain our accounts, financial and other records.

 • To rent out our residential premises, and license or hire out rooms within our existing church premises, and the management and maintenance of all our premises;